futoin/cid-tool/README.rst

         Get the latest <branch>.
         Update source for release & commit.
         Create tag.

+        Version must be in SEMVER x.y.z. format: http://semver.org/

-        If <next_version> is omitted, the smallest version part is incremented.
+        If <next_version> is omitted, the PATCH version part is incremented.

+        If <next_version> is one of 'patch', 'minor' or 'major then the specified version part is incremented and all smaller parts are set to zero.

         Current version is determined by tools (e.g. from package.json)

     cid prepare [<vcs_ref>] [--vcsRepo=<vcs_repo>] [--wcDir=<wc_dir>]